artofrawr/songcollection/README.md

 * last.fm API key: http://www.last.fm/api

 ## Initial Setup:
-To create the virtual environment and install dependencies: `source setup.sh`
+To create the virtual environment and install dependencies: `source setup.sh` <br/>
+Then open `config.yml` in the text editor of your choice and change the `api_key` variable to your last.fm api key.

 ## Running the app:
 Activate the virtual environment: <br>```source virtualenv/songcollection/bin/activate```<br>